Anemone95/wala-taint/README.md

 1. Flow-sensitive is not supported when field-sensitive
 2. Global variables can't propagate taint
 3. Taint propagation result may have some bugs -- it will miss some propagation progresses in some `put` and `get` instructions
-4. Time consuming is not tested
+4. Time-consuming hasn't been not tested